 - Display placements you’re not targeting

-From our experience of all our almost 100+ clients, PPC research works best when you’re looking to expand your PPC accounts – by asking yourself “what have I not taken advantage of yet?”
+From our experience with hundreds of clients, PPC research works best when you’re looking to expand your PPC accounts.
+Ask yourself, “what have I not taken advantage of yet?”

-One of my favorite things about PPC research is using a PPC spy tool to see what our client’s competitors are doing.
+One of my favorite things about PPC research is using PPC spy tools to see what our clients’ competitors are doing.

-With a tool like iSpionage, we can see what type of keywords and ads are being run and tested, and in addition to that, we can also get alerts when a company tests a new landing page.
+With a tool like iSpionage, we can see what type of keywords and ads are being run and tested.
+Also, we get alerts when a company tests a new landing page.

-But like I mentioned before, blindly copying your competitors because they’re doing it is a quick recipe for disaster.
+But like I mentioned before, blindly copying your competitors is a quick recipe for disaster.

-Keep in mind that why PPC research tools are great for seeing what the competition is doing, the only metrics they can show you are micrometrics (part of our eight piece AdWords performance pizza) that don’t impact your business’ bottom line like sales rates, conversion costs, and conversion volumes do.
+After all, while PPC research tools are great for seeing what the competition is doing, they can only show you micrometrics (part of our eight-piece Google Ads performance pizza) that don’t impact your business’s bottom line like sales rates, conversion costs, and conversion volumes do.